TritonDataCenter/pkgsrc.smartos.org/install-on-illumos/index.markdown

 	<div class="row">
 		<div class="col-md-10 col-md-offset-1">
 			<p class="lead">
-				Both sets are built on SmartOS 20210826 but should work on any illumos distribution of at least that date, and are updated from pkgsrc trunk every night.
-The tools repository is a smaller package set designed specifically to run in the SmartOS GZ, otherwise use the main 64-bit set.
+				Our packages are built on SmartOS 20210826 but should work on any illumos distribution of at least that date, and are regularly updated from pkgsrc trunk.
+The tools option is a smaller package set designed specifically to run in the SmartOS Global Zone.
+The upgrade kits unpack newer configs and PGP keys over the top of an existing install ready for upgrading.
-				Older and LTS bootstrap kits are available from the
+				Older and LTS kits are in the
                                 <a href="https://pkgsrc.smartos.org/packages/SmartOS/bootstrap/">archive</a>.
 			</p>
 		</div>